ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 ```

 By virtue of using the Linux user-namespace, Enhanced Container Isolation
-ensures the container processes never run as "true root" (i.e., real user-ID 0)
+ensures the container processes never run as user ID 0 (true root) in the Linux
-in the Linux VM.
+VM.
 In fact they never run with any valid user-ID in the Linux VM.
+Thus, their
-Thus, their Linux capabilities are constrained to resources within the container
+Linux capabilities are constrained to resources within the container only,
-only, increasing isolation significantly compared to regular containers (both
+increasing isolation significantly compared to regular containers, both
-container-to-host and cross-container isolation).
+container-to-host and cross-container isolation.

 #### Privileged Containers Are Also Secured

-Privileged containers (e.g., `docker run --privileged ...`) are insecure because
+Privileged containers `docker run --privileged ...` are insecure because they
-they give the container full access to the Linux kernel (e.g., the container
+give the container full access to the Linux kernel.
+That is, the container runs
-runs as true root with all capabilities enabled, seccomp and AppArmor
+as true root with all capabilities enabled, seccomp and AppArmor restrictions
-restrictions are disabled, all hardware devices are exposed, etc.)
+are disabled, all hardware devices are exposed, etc.

 For organizations that wish to secure Docker Desktop on their developer's
 machines, privileged containers are problematic as they allow container
-workloads (whether benign or malicious) to gain control of the Linux kernel
+workloads whether benign or malicious to gain control of the Linux kernel
 inside the Docker Desktop VM and thus modify security related settings (registry
 access management, network proxies, etc.)